aelanteno/sicp-exercises/exercise-2.41.md

                (unique-pairs n))))
 ```

-For this exercise, I wrote `triple-sum`:
+The procedure for this exercise is `triple-sum`:

 ```
 (define (triple-sum n s)